HSun981/pulpy-joss/paper.md

 a general unified CPU and GPU interface for most functions, allowing for easy movement of data between devices for computational flexibility and acceleration of computation with GPUs. \autoref{fig:execution} shows the mean computation times for a small-tip-angle spatial domain parallel transmit pulse design [@Grissom2006] on CPU and GPU.
 Design time was approximately an order of magnitude faster across all problem dimensions when the GPU was used versus CPU.
-Finally, end-to-end optimization of MRI pulse sequences and reconstructions is being increasingly explored [@Radhakrishna2023; @Wang2022]; with the RF pulse and gradient waveform design functions provided by SigPy.RF, the SigPy package could facilitate this research.

 ![Mean execution time for small-tip spatial domain pulse design using SigPy linear operators and CuPy matrices across all considered problem dimensions, on CPU and